Tigers vs. Twins Player Props Betting Odds

 Torkelson Stats

-- Torkelson hopes to build on a four-game hitting streak in this matchup.
-In his last five games he is batting .316 with a double, two home runs, five walks and four RBI.
+- Torkelson hopes to build on a five-game hitting streak in this matchup.
+In his last five games he is batting .381 with two doubles, two home runs, four walks and six RBI.

 Torkelson Recent Games